 One thing to note is that most bus stations do not offer WiFi.
 If you need to plan your trip on the go, as well as check out bus times/schedules and general information, it’s always a great idea to have pocket WiFi to streamline your transportation experience.
 Check out this link to book your very own pocket WiFi (which you can pick up right at the airport upon your arrival).
 From just $8 US a day, it’s a great way to know exactly where and when you’re going!

 You can also check out Singapore City Pass for a premium no hassle experience on a hop-on hop-off bus pass, which includes 2 attraction entrance tickets for some of the city’s top sights including Gardens by the Bay, and the Singapore Zoo.

-Singapore Travel Tips #6: Grab a Singapore Sling During your Stay
+Tip #6: Grab a Singapore Sling During your Stay

 During your stay in Singapore, you’re likely to hear talk about the infamous Singapore Sling.
 A drink originally concocted by Ngiam Tong Boon, a Hainanese restauranteur over a century ago.
 At the time Ngiam Tong Boon was working as a bartender at the famed Raffles Hotel’s Long Bar.

 This signature cocktail consists of gin, cherry liqueur, Cointreau, Benedictine, Grenadine, sweet pineapple juice/various fruit juices, a hint of lime and bitters; although innumerable variations are available each with its own unique bent.
 It’s often considered by locals to be the perfect drink for typical non-drinkers to get a little-tipsy, because, after all, you’re on vacation!